parkie0517/NYUDepthV2_PointCloud_Converter/README.md

     - now run this code to split the data into train and test
     - ./tools/split_dataset.py
     - after running the code above, files should be moved into the 'train' and 'test' folder automatically

-- 2. Visualizing the Point Cloud
+## Visualizing the Converted Point Cloud
-    - run the code below to change a png file into a 'pcd' file format (pcd is the point cloud data)
+    - run the code below to change a png file into a 'pcd' file format (pcd is 'point cloud data')
     - python ./depth_2_pc.py PATH_OF_THE_INPUT_DEPTH_IMAGE
     - then, you will see a 'output.pcd' file
     - now run the code below